 Thai Business culture

 Relationship building is an essential factor if you are to succeed in doing business in Thailand.
-Thais will generally expect to spend time building a relationship with their business contacts before they will exchange detailed information or commit to a deal.
+This will generally expect to spend time building a relationship with their business contacts before they will exchange detailed information or commit to a deal.

-Khun (pronounced khoon, as in cook) is Thai for Mr, Mrs, Ms or Miss.
+Khun (pronounced Khoon, as in cook) is Thai for Mr, Mrs, Ms, or Miss.
 When addressing others, Thais use Khun followed by a person’s first (given) name.
-For example: Khun Somporn, Khun Mallee, or in a Western context Khun John (rather than Khun Murat:).
+For example Khun Somporn, Khun Mallee, or in a Western context Khun John (rather than Khun Murat:).
 Most Thais also have a nickname, which may be used in place of their given name.

 The exchange of gifts is widely practiced in business dealings in Thailand and should be reciprocated.
-Gifts are given to those visited for the first time and signify friendship and an appreciation of hospitality.
+Gifts are given to those visiting for the first time and signify friendship and an appreciation of hospitality.
 Gifts are opened in privacy, not when received.
 Gifts do not need to be expensive but a generosity of spirit will help build a strong relationship with your partners.

 Setting up in Market

-In many cases, a foreign entity cannot own more than 49 per cent of the enterprise, with the majority owned by Thais.
-However, exceptions for majority foreign ownership exist for certain types of industries and are often granted for projects approved by the Thai Board of Investment .
+In many cases, a foreign entity cannot own more than 49 percent of the enterprise, with the majority owned by Thais.
+However, exceptions for majority foreign ownership exist for certain types of industries and are often granted for projects approved by the Thai Board of Investment.

 The Thai Board of Investment provides more detailed information about establishing a business in Thailand.
 Professional service firms also offer their own guides to setting up and doing business in Thailand.